arsaboo/beets-metaimport/README.md

 ```

 3. Common issues:
+   - "Unsupported source plugin": Check that you're only using supported sources listed above
    - "No metadata sources available": Check your configuration and ensure required plugins are installed
    - "No metadata found": Try adjusting your query or check if the track exists in the configured sources
    - Source plugin errors: Check the specific source plugin's configuration

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+If you'd like to add support for a new metadata source, please check the existing source implementations for reference.

 ## License